sendgrid/docs/source/API_Reference/SMTP_API/unique_arguments.md

   "smtp-id": "<145cea24eb8.1c420.57425@localhost.localdomain>",
   "timestamp": 1399331116,
   "New Argument 2": "New Value 2",
-  "New Argument 3": "New Value 3"
+  "New Argument 3": "New Value 3",
+  "customerAccountNumber": "55555",
+  "activationAttempt": "1"
 }
 {% endcodeblock %}

-Unique Arguments will also be shown in the Email Activity tab of your account.
+Unique Arguments will also be shown in the [Email Activity tab](https://sendgrid.com/logs/index) of your account.

 To apply different unique arguments to individual emails, you may use [substitution tags]({{root_url}}/API_Reference/SMTP_API/unique_arguments.html).
 An example of this would look like: